Colorful Glittered Pine Cones

 Glitter Sparkling Crystals 4 ounce Clear

-The jar of silver glitter was the only easy on, easy off screw on lid.
-That made it really easy to add the loose glitter back to the jar.
-The other three jars involved carefully prying the lid off.
+The jar of silver glitter had the only easy-on, easy-off screw-on lid, which made it really easy to add the loose glitter back to the jar.
+The other three jars required carefully prying the lid off.

 How To Store Glitter